-It will be important to know that patients need to present with an accumulation of these factors, rather than just one.
-As a final note, like with most things, get your Osteopath’s or anther allied healthcare practitioner’s opinion rather than judge for yourself.
+You will need to present with an accumulation of these factors, rather than just one.
+As with most things, get your Osteopath’s or anther allied healthcare practitioner’s opinion rather than judge for yourself.

 A twist in the tale

-So, we’ve found out the stats behind ankle instability and the subsequent anatomy behind it, however new research has come to light that suggests the ligament may not be the source of the problem, despite the area of tenderness.
-Like all good stories the narrative guides you to one belief then does a complete U-turn – and medicine is a similar story.
-Studies have shown the distal fibula head (the outside lower leg bone that is involved with ankle injuries) has a positional fault due to the impact, and studies show this fault when they X-Ray damaged ankles.
+We’ve found out the stats behind ankle instability and the subsequent anatomy behind it.
+New research has come to light that suggests the ligament may not be the source of the problem, despite the area of tenderness.
+The fibula bone that is involved with ankle injuries may have a positional fault due to the impact.
+Studies show this fault when they X-Ray damaged ankles.

 Another fact that supports this is that the swelling in an ankle sprain is inside the joint, whereas the ligament is on the outside.
 Logically, damage to the ligament would result in swelling on the outside of the joint.
-There will be damage to the ligaments, but some experts in the field believe a more serious injury occurs as the fibula head is wrenched forwards, causing damage at the joint between the fibula and tibia, just above the ankle.
+There will be damage to the ligaments, but some experts in the field believe a more serious injury occur.
+The fibula head can be wrenched forwards, causing damage at the joint between the fibula and tibia.

 Finally, how is this resolved?

-Expert assessment is vital initially – as previously mentioned there is a risk of a fracture with any ankle sprain.
-Once this has been cleared, ankle sprains require appropriate self-care (namely PRICE), as well as osteopathic adjustment and an exercise program to ensure full recovery.
+Ankle sprains require appropriate self-care (namely MEAT), as well as osteopathic adjustment and an exercise program to ensure full recovery.